By: Mike Drake6 min read

 SafeGroup’s credit controller, Safet Vukalic certainly is.
 It may not be a conventional strength people think of first for someone working in an accounts department.

-But Safet’s journey to his position at national soft FM and waste management specialist SafeGroup has been far from conventional.
+But Safet’s journey to his position at national specialist cleaning, decontamination and waste services provider SafeGroup has been far from conventional.

 He was born in Bosnia and Herzegovina.
 His father and brother were detained in concentration camps by Serbia during the Balkans War.
 Since settling in the UK he has been a volunteer for the Holocaust Memorial Day Trust and Remembering Srebrenica, charity work that has contributed to him receiving, in 2020, the British Empire Medal.